* FREE SHIPPING ON ORDERS $20 OR MORE! *

 So we went to Hondo, Texas and found a nice 10 x 16, unfinished cabin.
 It will do the job for what we need.
 Hopefully we will only have to live in it for a couple of weeks.

-So we will have a port-a-jon for the bathroom, a generator for electricity and a shower bag for a shower.
+We had a port-a-jon for a toilet, a generator for electricity and a shower bag for a shower.
 No water heater since the water in the tank will be warm enough.

 When things finally get to normal, we will appreciate them more.